 The most amazing thing about having parents who are farmers is that we get to benefit from their bumper harvest!
-What is even more amazing is that my husband's parents are also farmers, so, double the harvest :-D!
-I am currently working on my own small garden and I'm hopeful that it will grow into a farm of its own.
+What is even more amazing is that my husband’s parents are also farmers, so, double the harvest!

 Having parents with farms also means that at any given time, my mum always has banana trees with bananas growing on them but a couple of weeks ago, thieves stole four of her bananas that were ripe for harvesting.
 They went to an extent of destroying a few of the crops growing near the banana trees.
-Who even does that!?!
-Anyway, out of frustration, mum cut all the green bananas that hadn't matured.
-I felt her anger and frustration as she'd worked so hard to ensure that her crop was productive, only for them to get stolen! *sigh!
-Seeing first hand the plight of farmers in Kenya makes me sad...
-Anyway, let's not go there...that's a touchy subject that will be addressed in a different post.
+Out of frustration, mum cut all the green bananas that hadn’t matured.
+I felt her anger and frustration as she’d worked so hard to ensure that her crop was productive, only for them to get stolen!
+Seeing first hand the plight of farmers in Kenya makes me sad.

 So, out of this, my parents had an abundance of green bananas and some of them landed in our home.

 We made all the recipes we could think of that required green bananas; from matoke, banana crisps, mashed bananas to bananas with peanut sauce (Ugandan Style… will share our family recipe soon).
 After some time, they started ripening, but green ripe bananas don’t always taste nice when they are ripe (well.. these ones didn’t taste nice) and getting rid of them was not an option.

 I was reminded of a recipe my dad shared of how his mum used to make bananas for their breakfast by placing almost-ripe green bananas in hot ash after their evening meals then removing them in the morning, just before they took the cows out for grazing.

 I replicated the same recipe, this time, using a conventional oven and I was amazed by the results!